In this post, you will see the Journeycake Sontag Shawl Knitting Pattern.

-The shawls colours and designs were inspired by the Sontag shawl worn by Claire during season 5 in the Outlander series.
+The shawl’s colors and designs were inspired by the Sontag shawl worn by Claire during season 5 in the Outlander series.

-With brown and green colours similar to those seen in the show, this shawl could be worked up in any colours of your choice.
+With brown and green colors similar to those seen in the show, this shawl could be worked up in any color of your choice.

-I chose colours from the Cascade 220 palette, that I thought would match as you can see below.
+I chose colors from the Cascade 220 palette, that I thought would match as you can see below.

 If you are looking for more shawl patterns you may like these patterns